AlexBeuthHS/ASE/README.md

 If i had any real logging i would set jointpoints before and after my startGame() method of the class RockPaperScissor to divide the cross-cutting concerns from my core concerns.

 ## 6. DSL
 Under resources i added the file JenkinsfileContinuousDeployment.groovy  which is not related to this project.
+It can be found [here](https://github.com/AlexBeuthHS/ASE/blob/master/src/main/resources/JenkinsfileContinuousDeployment.groovy).
 It is a groovy file for continuous delivery that i wrote for another project.
 It deploys the application on sandbox and two production servers and also runs a basic smoke test.

+## 8. Logical Solver
+In my project a logical solver can be used to compute the winner.
+Rules would be which hand wins against the other.

 ## 7. and 9.
 ### As i could not cover the functional programming part completely (but i tried some functional programming aspects with lambdas in my Java version) i decided to rewrite my console game as well in clojure which should cover both tasks (7. and 9.).
 ### The file can be found [here](https://github.com/AlexBeuthHS/ASE/blob/master/src/main/resources/RPS.clj).